creativescala/chartreuse/docs/src/pages/development.md

 * Builder methods always return a copy of the object.
 There is no mutable state.
 * Changing a parameter called `name` is done by a method called `withName`, which takes a new value for `name`.
 * Changing a nested object called `name` is done by a method called `forName`, which takes a `name => name` function.

-## Modules

-Modules are used to share code between the JS and JVM platform when the code depends on a platform specific feature.
-At the time of writing, this is platform-specific number formatting.

-A module is implemented as a Scala `trait`, with constructor arguments giving the dependencies of that module.
-Each platform specific code base will instantiate the module with the correct dependency, and export any values and types that should be user visible.